Andrews-McMeel-Universal/amu-code_standards/javascript/es6/README.md

   // sends config data for customizing game look and feel
   loadConfig: /* TBD */,
   // sends level data for each day
+  // if loadLevel is sent during an active game, the game should reset and load the new data
   loadLevel: /* TBD */,
   // requests save data that represents a replicable play state
   loadSaveState: /* TBD */,